MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchases.md

 The purchase is now reflected in inventory, resource ledgers, and financial records, and the vendor payment is activated.
 The purchase invoice is removed from the list of purchase invoices and replaced with a new document in the list of posted purchase invoices.

 > [!NOTE]
 > In rare cases, the posted amounts may deviate from what is displayed in the totals fields.
-This is typically due to rounding calculations in relation to VAT or sales tax.
+This is typically due to rounding calculations in relation to GST or sales tax.
 >
 > To check the amounts that will actually be posted, you can use the **Statistics** page, which takes into account the rounding calculations.
 Also, if you choose the **Release** action, the totals fields will be updated to include rounding calculations.